Search for geospatial/GIS data

 Contributors:

-Summary: This datalayer is a point coverage for Massachusetts locations for properties listed on the Massachusetts State Register of Historic Places.
-This layer was derived from the Massachusetts Electronic Atlas database published by the Harvard Map Collection in 2001.
-For more information on this layer please read the 'Supplemental Information' section which follows.
+Summary: This datalayer displays a point coverage displaying shopping centers and malls located in Massachusetts as of 1995.
+This data was originally prepared and distributed by Richard Gelpke of UMASS-BOSTON, based on data from the National Research Bureau Shopping Center Directory.
+It was published as part of the Massachusetts Electronic Atlas database in 2001.
 The Massachusetts Electronic Atlas (MEA) was a collaborative project to provides access, via the Internet, to data about the Commonwealth, its thirteen regional planning agency districts and 351 cities and towns.
 This dataset is now only available via The Harvard Geospatial Library.

 Contributors:

-3. Title: Massachusetts Aid to Families with Dependant Children
+3. Title: Massachusetts Estimated State Aid to Municipalities, 2003

 Contributors: